Code-Institute-Submissions/Au-Naturale/README.md

 ### Reviews

-n the future, the client suggested the desire to add an area where customers can leave reviews on their webpage.
+In the future, the client suggested the desire to add an area where customers can leave reviews on their webpage.

 ### Taking payments online